trevisanj/PFANT/README.md

 **Linux users:** you may have to `sudo` your `pip` commands.

-### 2.2 Download PFANT
+### 2.2 Downloading PFANT

-  a) either go to https://github.com/trevisanj/PFANT/releases and download the most recent release, or
+  a. either go to https://github.com/trevisanj/PFANT/releases and download the most recent release, or

-  b) clone the github repository:
+  b. clone the github repository:

      ```shell
      git clone https://github.com/trevisanj/PFANT
      ```